Customers expect you to offer a refund policy that explains how, when, and under what conditions they can return purchased items or services.

 4. How to Write a No Refund Policy

-Although the details of a no refund policy will vary between businesses, here are some general tips to consider when writing your own no refund policy:
+Much like when writing a return policy, the details of a no refund policy will vary between businesses.
+However, here are some general tips to consider when writing your own no refund policy:

 Be Upfront About Your Policy Conditions